pdp10/r-sbpipe/README.md

 R CMD INSTALL sbpiper_X.Y.Z.tar.gz
 ```

-Here are the instructions for building and installing the SBpiper conda package in the pdp10 channel.
+Here are the instructions for testing the conda package for SBpiper.
+This is stored in the `pdp10` conda channel.
-This is used for testing purposes and by Travis-CI.
 ```
 # install anaconda-client
 conda install anaconda-client